Stamplia/stamplia-php/README.md

     $client->getCart('id');

-Please read http://dev.stamplia.com for the specific parameters that each method accepts
+Please read http://dev.stamplia.com for the specific parameters that each method accepts and their results